AsakuraMizu/SiGNAL/README.md

 ## Note

-If you are not in mainland China, you can replace `pypi.tuna.tsinghua.edu.cn` with `pypi.org` in `Pipfile` and delete `-i https://pypi.tuna.tsinghua.edu.cn/simple` in `Dockerfile`.
+I have configure `Pipfile` and `Dockerfile` suitable for Chinese users.
+If you are not in mainland China, you need to reconfigure these two files manually.
+Don't forget to use `pipenv lock`.